bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-05-02-anderson-meet-the pioneer.md

-<![endif]-->
+---
+layout: post
+title: Lindsay Anderson<br>Meet the Pioneer
+published: true
+date: 2024-05-02
+readtime: true
+categories: ['O DREAMLAND!<br>LINDSAY ANDERSON’S DARK BRITISH CINEMA']
+tags: [Talk]
+metadata:
+pdf: '2024-05-02-anderson-meet-the-puoneer.pdf'
+---
 Join season curators William Fowler and James Bell as they explore Anderson’s life and work, and interrogate the career of a filmmaker who remained a singularly combative thorn in the side of British cinema, whether as a critic or as a filmmaker.
 Illustrated with rare clips taken from Anderson’s films, TV plays, interviews and commercials, and sourced from the collections of the BFI National Archive, the talk will consider the complex legacy of one of British cinema’s true iconoclasts.

-bfi.org.uk
+**bfi.org.uk**

 Born in Bangalore, India, on 17 April 1923, younger son of a Scottish army officer stationed there, Anderson was named for Australian poet, Adam Lindsay Gordon, much admired by his mother.
 Educated at Cheltenham College, he announced there his intention to ‘rebel’ and spent the rest of his life carrying out this aim.
 At Cheltenham, he began a life-long friendship with writer-to-be, Gavin Lambert, drawn together by their love of American films; sixty years later, Lambert would write an elegant account of Anderson’s (and his own) life and work.